Shounak44/Number-Duel/README.md

 });
 ```

-eplace each placeholder with your real values from Firebase Console.
+Replace each placeholder with your real values from Firebase Console.

 ### 3. Run
 Just upload `index.html` in netlify — you're good to go.